rustomax/rust-iterators/README.md

 // output: 1 2 3 4 5
 ```

 Now, let's do the opposite - create a vector from an iterator.
 In order to do that we need what is called a *consumer*.
-Consumers force lazy iterators to actually produce values.
+Consumers force **lazy** iterators to actually produce values.

-A basic consumer is `collect()` - a method that takes values from an iterator and converts them into a collection of required type.
-Here we are taking a range of numbers from 1 to 10 and transforming it into a vector of i32:
+`collect()` is a common consumer.
+It takes values from an iterator and converts them into a collection of required type.
+Below we are taking a range of numbers from `1` to `10` and transforming it into a vector of `i32`:

 ```rust
 let v = (1..11).collect::<Vec<i32>>();